-Restrictive use, Class A equipment, intended for use in location other than residential
+Restrictive use, Class A equipment, intended for use in locations other than residential.
+EMP 215ic, EM 215ic are part of ESAB Rebel product family

-By signing this document, the undersigned declares as manufacturer, or the manufacturer's authorised representative established within the EEA, that the equipment in question complies with the safety requirements stated above.
+By signing this document, the undersigned declares as manufacturer, or the manufacturer's authorised representative established within the EEA, that the equipment in question complies with the safety and environmental requirements stated above.

-Date
+Place/Date